BillyClassTime/Az104-Azure-Administration/01-Configure RBAC Access for the VM Contributor Role.md

 ## Check your work

 - [ ] Confirm that new user account created above has the Virtual Machine Contributor role in the **RG-Challenge01** resource group.
-(MEDIA)

 # Verify VM Contributor Role permissions